Anthony Scaramucci: Export–Import Bank of the United States

-Effective June 19, 2017, Scaramucci was named senior vice president and chief strategy officer for the U.S. Export-Import Bank.
+Effective June 19, 2017, Scaramucci was named senior vice president and chief strategy officer for the U.S. Export–Import Bank.
 He was also still under consideration for a post as ambassador to the Organisation for Economic Co-operation and Development.

 White House Communications Director

-On July 21, 2017, President Donald Trump appointed Scaramucci White House Communications Director.
-The White House announcement of Scaramucci said he would "report directly to the President" rather than to the White House chief of staff, as White House Press Secretary Sean Spicer had.
+On July 21, 2017, President Trump appointed Scaramucci White House Communications Director.
+The White House announcement said he would report directly to the President rather than to the White House Chief of Staff, as White House Press Secretary Sean Spicer had.
 On the day that Scaramucci's appointment was announced, Spicer resigned.
 The New York Times reported that he had done so after advising Trump that he "vehemently disagreed" with the appointment of Scaramucci.
-Trump's chief of staff Reince Priebus also had "vehement objections" to his hiring.
+White House Chief of Staff Reince Priebus also had "vehement objections" to his hiring.
 On July 26, 2017, journalist Ryan Lizza reported that Scaramucci called him to try to identify who leaked information about a meeting to The New Yorker.
-During the call, he revealed some disagreements with Priebus and White House advisor Steve Bannon.
+During the call, Scaramucci revealed some disagreements with Priebus and White House advisor Steve Bannon.
 Scaramucci believed the conversation to be off the record.